A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Properties

 \subsection{Temporal characteristics}

-In literature, binary environment has also been considered where the environment consists of region of interest and region of non-interest~\citep{sung2019competitive}.
-This is particularly useful for coverage and exploration where the objective is not to estimate the density of environment but to completely cover every single point in regions of interest at least once by the footprints of a robot sensor.
+A binary environment consists of regions of interest and regions of non-interest~\citep{sung2019competitive}.
+This method is particularly useful for coverage and exploration problems where an objective is not to estimate the density of the environment but to completely cover every single point in regions of interest.

-Generally, states of environment may vary over time due to external factors, for example natural phenomena like wind and wave, and their own temporally-varying property.
+Generally, the states of an environment may vary over time due to external factors, for example, natural phenomena like wind and waves.
 The location of discrete objects and the density of continuous fields may change temporally.
-To estimate time-varying states of discrete objects, conventional state estimators, such as Kalman filters~\citep{lynch2008decentralized}, extended Kalman filters~\citep{hitz2015relaxing}, and particle filters~\citep{korner2010autonomous}, can be employed, incorporating noisy measurements.
+To estimate time-varying states of discrete objects, conventional state estimators, such as Kalman filters~\citep{lynch2008decentralized}, extended Kalman filters~\citep{hitz2015relaxing}, and particle filters~\citep{korner2010autonomous}, are useful to incorporate noisy measurements.
 Searching for and tracking a single mobile target is still actively studied in challenging scenarios, such as a pursuit evasion problem~\citep{kalyanam2020graph}.
-As conventional state estimators are not suitable for handling a varying number of objects, \cite{mahler2003multitarget} proposes the probability hypothesis density filter that simultaneously estimates both the state and the number of objects, owing to random set theory.
-To avoid the expensive exact computation of the probability hypothesis density filter, sampling-based~\citep{dames2017detecting} and Gaussian-based~\citep{sung2021gm} approximations have been adopted. \cite{krajnik2015s} propose a frequency-based map to represent the periodicity of environment states, \eg, occurred by human's daily regular activities, that exhibit frequency spectra.
+As conventional state estimators are not suitable for handling a varying number of objects, \citet{mahler2003multitarget} proposes the probability hypothesis density filter that simultaneously estimates both the state and the number of objects.
+To avoid the expensive computation of the probability hypothesis density filter, sampling-based~\citep{dames2017detecting} and Gaussian-based~\citep{sung2021gm} approximations have been adopted. \citet{krajnik2015s} propose a frequency-based map to represent the periodicity of environment states, \eg, human daily regular activities.